brianjhuang/2d-object-detection/README.md

 A ROS2 Image Publisher that uses a custom message that publishes the dimensions of a bounding box, the confidence, and whether there was a detection to the topic `/bounding_images`.

-The YOLOV5 model trained on F1Tenth car images collected from the internet and from the UCSD Triton AI lab.
+The YOLO model trained on F1Tenth car images collected from the internet and from the UCSD Triton AI lab.

 Our package publishes a custom message that follows the following format:
 ```